Thebuilderekes/django-learns/notes.md

 - Headers
 - body

 ## Request and response flow

 1. Match URL request against URL routes
 2. Call view method with HTTP request object
 3. Perform logic inside view method
 4. Return HTTP response object
 5. Send response to client

+## urls.py

+This file is responsible for the communication between URLs and the view.
+It contains the pattern variables that is a list of URL paths and the view that concerns each path.
+Hello.

+## Settings.py

+It is important to have a `settings.py` file in your code made by you or else Django will always fall back to it's default setting, especially when it comes to `DEBUG` setting in the `settings.py`

+## Templates

+When it comes to rendering html templates, Django already knows to look into any folder called template when you refer to it in the view.
+So there is no need to target the template file from its parent folder, simply insert the name of the template file directly in the render function and it will refer to it.
+Variables can be loaded into a template using the render function located in the view.
+The variables are set as key-value arguments in the render function and this allows them to be processed by Django.

+## Exceptions
+Exceptions are errors that have to be caught, otherwise they bubble up into your code and cause the program to crash,most times with an error message that tells you what went wrong.
+Some errors are python specific errors while others are Django specific errors.
+DEBUG= True makes it so that you can see these errors during development but the quality is different in production as you will find a less detailed error log, only an internal service error page that has less sensitive information.

+## Debugging
+Code can be debugged using the built in debugger that comes with Django.
+This will make it easy for you to tell when the error is coming from the fetching of data or from your template.